- Home

 This page explains what to expect during the retirement process as you become a new pensioner with the Clwyd Pension Fund.

-Here is a step by step guide of what to expect when you retire from the Local Government Pension Scheme.
+Here is a step by step guide of what to expect when you retire from the Local Government Pension Scheme (LGPS).

 Step 1: Leaving employment

-Your employer will confirm your leave date and pass your salary details to the Clwyd Pension Fund after you have left employment and received your last salary payment.
+Your employer will send us your leaver form after you have left your job and received your final wages payment.

-We’ll use this information to work out your final pension benefits.
+Step 2: We’ll work out your pension value

 - Your pension figures and options